 6. Stay Away from the Sweet Treats

 You may find this surprising, but eating refined sugar can suppress your immune system temporarily for a few hours after ingestion.
-And, yes, it’s very hard to resist all of those delicious Disney sweets.
+And, yes, it’s very hard to resist all of those delicious Universal sweets.
 So, consider snacking on fruit and veggies instead.

 7. Apply Sunscreen Frequently